ga-wdi-lessons/sinatra-rest/intro-and-params.md

 > What's up with that `%20`?
 We can't have spaces in URLs, so we have to *encode* them.

-How can we do this in sinatra?
-Using Named Parameters.
+How can we do this in Sinatra?
+Using named parameters.

 ### Named Parameters in the Route

-Name parameters are like placeholders in our route.
-Any info in that part of the URL will get stored (automatically by Sinatra) in the params hash for *that particular request*.
+Named parameters are like placeholders in our route.
+Any info in that part of the URL will get stored — automatically by Sinatra — in the params hash for *that particular request*.

 Let's add the following example to our app: